Genesis 6:1-22

 In 1 Peter 3:20-21 we are told that “the ark…is an antitype of that which now saves us…the resurrection of Jesus Christ.”
 In other words the ark is a symbol or type of Jesus as there are six similarities of Jesus with the ark.

-- 15 One person noted that the exact proportions of the ark are the same as that of a full-grown man.
-So the ark was built while the world mocked and Jesus as well is our ark as the world watch’s and mocks faith in Him.
+- One person noted that the exact proportions of the ark are the same as that of a full-grown man.
+So the ark was built while the world mocked Jesus as well as our ark as the world watches and mocks faith in Him.

-- 16 “set the door of the ark in its side.”
+- “set the door of the ark in its side.”
 It does not say “a door” but “the door”.
 There was not “a door of Buddha, or Mohammed”.
-No just one door into a place of safety and rest and it did not matter who they were they and to come into the ark the same way.
+No, just one door into a place of safety and rest and it did not matter who they were, they had to come into the ark the same way.

 Vs. 18-22 God established a covenant with Noah and his family and it was His promise that saved them and the means to that promise was an ark.
 That’s what Heb.
-11:7 reminds as we read that, “By faith Noah, being divinely warned of things not yet seen, moved with godly fear, prepared an ark for the saving of his household.”
-God saved, God called the animals to come, verse 20.
+11:7 reminds us as we read that, “By faith Noah, being divinely warned of things not yet seen, moved with godly fear, prepared an ark for the saving of his household.”
+God saved, God called the animals to come.